kazexhaya/kazexhaya/README.md

 - 👋 Hi, I’m @kazexhaya
-- 👀 I’m interested in Fullstack Developer
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
 - 📫 How to reach me, you can contact me at: fachrulcreative24@gmail.com

 <!---